William Ephraim Smith

 William Ephraim Smith (March 14, 1829 – March 11, 1890) was a planter, lawyer, and politician from Georgia.
+He served as an confederate officer during the Civil War.
+From 1875 to 1881, he served three terms in the U.S. House of Representatives.

 Biography

 He was born in Augusta, Richmond County, Georgia.
 In 1846, he was admitted to the Georgia bar, which required a special act of the Georgia legislature due to his youth.

-He worked as a planter and practiced law in Albany, Dougherty County, Georgia, for most of the period 1846–1858.
+He worked as a planter and practiced law in Albany, Dougherty County, Georgia, for most of the period from 1846 to 1858.
 In 1853, he was an ordinary of Dougherty County.

+Civil War

 In 1858, Smith became the solicitor general of Georgia's southwest circuit, a post he held until 1860.
 The following year, the American Civil War broke out.
 Although opposed to secession, Smith enlisted in the Fourth Georgia Volunteer Infantry of the Confederate States Army as a lieutenant.
 He became a captain in April 1862 and in June lost his right leg at the Battle of Oak Grove.
 In 1863, he was elected as a representative to the Second Confederate Congress.
 His term as representative was cut short by the defeat of the Confederacy.

+Congress

 In 1874, Smith was offered and declined the office of circuit judge of Georgia; that same year, he was also elected as a representative to the United States Congress.
 He served as a representative from March 4, 1875, through March 3, 1881.
 After leaving office, Smith resumed the practice of law.

+Later career and death

 In 1886, Smith began a term as state senator and was also President of the Georgia Democratic Convention.
-Smith left office in 1888 and died two years later in Albany.
+Smith left office in 1888 and died two years later in Albany, Georgia.